-- (c) Inability to control the engine or obtain desired power. - (d) Unscheduled removal of engines. - (e) Problems with systems critical to ETOPS. - (f) Any other events detrimental to ETOPS. - 6.3 The report shall identify the following: - (a) Aircraft Registration. - (b) Engine identification (position, make and serial number). - (c) Total time, cycles and time since last shop visit. - (d) For systems, time since overhaul or last inspection of the defective unit. - (e) Phase of flight. - (f) Corrective action.
+- (a) In-flight shut-downs. - (b) Uncommanded power changes or surges. - (c) Inability to control the engine or obtain desired power. - (d) Unscheduled removal of engines. - (e) Problems with systems critical to ETOPS. - (f) Any other events detrimental to ETOPS. - 1.2 The report shall identify the following: - (a) Aircraft Registration (make and serial number). - (b) Engine identification (position, make and serial number). - (c) Total time, cycles and time since last shop visit. - (d) For systems, time since overhaul or last inspection of the defective unit. - (e) Phase of flight. - (f) Corrective action.

-7 APU In-flight Start Capabilities
+2 APU In-flight Start Capabilities

-- 7.1 If any work is performed on the Auxiliary Power Unit (APU) that may affect the starting and operation of the APU, an in-flight start shall be performed on the next flight.
-The result of the in-flight start shall be annotated in the Technical Log of the aircraft. - 7.2 To ensure that the APU maintains its in-flight start capabilities, the operator shall have a programme to schedule an APU in-flight start once every three months for each aircraft of its ETOPS fleet.
-The result of the in-flight start shall be annotated in the Technical Log of the aircraft.
+- 2.1 If any work is performed on the Auxiliary Power Unit (APU) that may affect the starting and operation of the APU, an in-flight start shall be performed on the next flight.
+The result of the in-flight start shall be annotated in the Technical Log of the aircraft. - 2.2 To ensure that the APU maintains its in-flight start capabilities, the operator shall have a programme to schedule an APU in-flight start once every three months for each aircraft of its ETOPS fleet.
+The result of the in-flight start shall be annotated in the Technical Log of the aircraft. - 2.3 The APU in-flight start monitoring programme should demonstrate that a 95 per cent success rate is achieved for high altitude cold soak starts.

-8 Maintenance Training
+3 Maintenance Training

-8.1 The operator shall have a training programme that focuses on the special nature of ETOPS.
+- 3.1 The operator shall have a training programme that focuses on the special nature of ETOPS.
 This programme shall be included in the normal maintenance training for the operator's maintenance personnel.
 The goal of this programme is to ensure that all personnel involved in ETOPS are provided with the necessary training so that the ETOPS maintenance tasks are properly accomplished and to emphasise the special nature of ETOPS maintenance requirements.
-Human factors principle shall be included in the training programme.

-8.2 ETOPS qualified maintenance personnel are those that have completed the operators extended range training programme and have satisfactorily performed extended range tasks under supervision, within the framework of the operator's approved procedures for Personnel Authorisation.
+Human factors principle shall be included in the training programme. - 3.2 ETOPS qualified maintenance personnel are those that have completed the operators extended range training programme and have satisfactorily performed extended range tasks under supervision, within the framework of the operator's approved procedures for Personnel Authorisation.

-9 ETOPS Parts Control
+4 ETOPS Parts Control

-9.1 The operator shall develop a parts control programme with support from the manufacturer, that ensures the proper parts and configuration are maintained for ETOPS.
+4.1 The operator shall develop a parts control programme with support from the manufacturer, that ensures the proper parts and configuration are maintained for ETOPS.
 The programme includes verification that parts placed on an ETOPS aircraft during parts borrowing or pooling arrangements, as well as those parts used after repair or overhaul, maintain the necessary ETOPS configuration for that aircraft.

-EXTENDED DIVERSION TIME OPERATION (EDTO)
+APPENDIX 2 - CHAPTER 4.6 EXTENDED DIVERSION TIME OPERATION (EDTO)